Links

 18e6b8,GET,http://127.0.0.1:8000/user/1,200,_profiler/18e6b8,App\Controller\UserController::show,user_show,user/show.html.twig,

-Generates Symfony service definitions in YAML or XML format for a given PHP class.
-This MCP tool analyzes a class constructor to identify dependencies and creates service arguments for explicit wiring.
+Generates Symfony service definitions for one or more PHP classes.
+This MCP tool analyzes constructors and setter methods to identify dependencies and creates explicit service arguments.

 YAML example: